The position of care manager is a front-line leadership role within a residential care setting

 Look for job vacancies at:

-Care managers working in settings that provide regulated activities (for example, care homes that provide personal care and medical treatment) should be registered with the Care Quality Commission (CQC) within six months of taking up a post.
+Care managers working in settings that provide regulated activities (for example, care homes that provide personal care and medical treatment) should be registered with the CQC within six months of taking up a post.
 In order to register you'll need to complete an application with the CQC and undergo a Disclosure and Barring Service (DBS) check.

-Although not a CQC requirement, Skills for Care recommend care managers have a Level 5 Diploma in Leadership for Health and Social Care and Children and Young People's Services.
+Although not a CQC requirement, Skills for Care recommend care managers have a Level 5 diploma in Leadership for Health and Social Care and Children and Young People's Services.
 This qualification is aimed specifically at managing and leading care services and you can only do it once you're working in a management role.
-There are six pathways, three for adult services and three for children and young people's services.

-Registered managers are encouraged to become a member of the National Skills Academy for Social Care and to join the registered managers network to get support and meet other managers in their area.
+Registered managers are encouraged to become a member of Skills for Care and to join their local registered managers' network to get support and meet other managers in their area.

 Employers may also support you in taking a postgraduate qualification in management or a specialist area of work, such as dementia care or learning disabilities.